omeryilldirim/Weather-App/README.md

 # Weather-App

 ## Description
-The Weather App provides the current weather data of queried location around the world by fetching data from Weather Api.
+The Weather App provides the current weather data of queried location around the world by fetching data from OpenWeatherMap API.

 ## Project Skeleton